The body needs a certain amount of movement to stay balanced. The mind needs a certain amount of stillness to achieve this.

-Historically, Tantrik Yoga developed as a spiritual practice for those who were not renunciates or ascetics.
-Modern yoga is not fully renunciate, nor is it fully in the world.
-Instead, it falls between both, in a state of limbo, not fully existing in either.
+Tantrik Yoga developed for those who were not renunciates or ascetics.
+Modern yoga is not completely renunciate, nor is it completely in the world.
+Instead, it falls between both, in a state of limbo.

-I'm sure you are familiar with this if you practice some form of modern yoga.
-You may have transcended your pain somewhat through your spiritual practice, but you did not transcend the world.
+I'm sure you are familiar with this if you practice some form of yoga.
+You may transcend your pain somewhat, but you do not transcend the world.
 And because the world causes pain, you end up using yoga as a means to cope.
 Nothing wrong with that, of course.
 I did it myself for years.
-But you probably have stayed where the pain was, and is, formed - in the world.
-You may experience release from your pain on a yoga mat or in meditation class, but once you leave, you're back in the 'real world' again.
-It helps, of course, but it is not a fully awakened state of being.
+But you have stayed where the pain was, and is, formed - in the world.
+You may sometimes experience release in meditation, but once it's over, you're back in the 'real world' again.
+It helps, of course, but it is not an awakened state of being.
 It's only partial.

-Tantra, on the other hand, is not about denying anything, even if it's painful.
-No spiritual bypassing here.
-It's about using - whatever - to awaken to our true nature.
-And no, tantra is not about sex, although nothing is off the table.
+Tantra is not about denying anything, even if it's painful.
+It's about using - whatever - to awaken to your true nature.
+And while Classical Tantra is not about sex, nothing is off the table.
 It's not about the activity, it's about using whatever activity to awaken.

-Tantra is about cultivating energy, which gets incorporated into a modern yoga practice in the form of practices which make us feel more alive.
-But herein lies the problem with modern yoga: When we approach our yoga practice from a Classical Yoga perspective, a path which is actually about renunciation, we end up feeling better due to a practice that was traditionally about renouncing the world.
-We are basically attempting to renounce what we are simultaneously making better.
-We feel better, in our body, and our mental state, but in a body-mind that we are also attempting to transcend.
+Tantra is about cultivating energy.
+We incorporate this into a modern yoga practice in the form of practices which make us feel more alive.
+But herein lies the problem.
+When we approach a path which is actually about renunciation, which is what Classical Yoga is, we may end up feeling better due to a practice that renounces the world.
+We are attempting to renounce what we are attempting to make feel better.
+We feel better in a body-mind that we are attempting to transcend!

-For years, I struggled with this dilemma, not knowing that it was only a dilemma because I didn't understand the distinction.
-Once you figure it out, your practice will become a sublime relaxing into your unique being, into the moment, without struggling with the contradictory paths often mixed up in a modern yoga practice.
+For years, I struggled with this dilemma, because I didn't understand the distinction.
+Once you figure it out, your practice will be sublime.
+You will relax into your being, into the moment, without struggling with contradictory paths often mixed up in a modern yoga practice.

 Yoga practice emphasizes breathing through the nose.
 If you are breathing through your mouth you are likely to be over-breathing.
-For newcomers to yoga practice, it is necessary to initially create an awareness of breathing patterns, the benefit of placing the body in various postures to open and expand the breath, and the containment of the breath by introducing particular energetic and muscular locks in the body.
+It is necessary to create an awareness of breathing patterns when approaching yoga.
+The benefit of placing the body in various postures is to expand the breath - by introducing particular energetic and muscular locks in the body.